Credits on Accredible are spent on recipients, not credentials. But how exactly does this work?

 If you plan on issuing credentials to the same recipients over multiple years, it will cost you one credit per recipient per year.

-If a credential issued from a previous year has expired, and the expiry date/issue date is updated in order to renew it, this will also deduct a credit from your current credit allowance.
+If a credential issued from a previous year has expired, and the expiry date/issue date is updated to renew it, this will also deduct a credit from your current credit allowance.

 Do credits roll over from year to year?